perforce/setup-p4/README.md

 ### Build Tool Availability in GitHub Actions

-If I am a pipeline developer using GitHb Actions I dont have many (any?) options for getting my build tool (unreal engine, unity, etc) into GitHub Actions.
+If I am a pipeline developer using GitHb Actions I don't have many (any?) options for getting my build tool (unreal engine, unity, etc) into GitHub Actions.
 My option is to create a build server and use Self Hosted GitHub Actions.

 ## Author Information